idris-lang/Idris-dev/docs/st/introduction.rst

 dispenses cash only when the machine is in a state where a card has been inserted and the PIN verified.

-In this tutorial I will introduce the ``Control.ST`` library, which is included with the Idris distribution (currently as part of the ``contrib`` package) and supports programming and reasoning with state and side effects.
+In this tutorial we will introduce the ``Control.ST`` library, which is included with the Idris distribution (currently as part of the ``contrib`` package) and supports programming and reasoning with state and side effects.
 This tutorial assumes familiarity with pure programming in Idris, as described in